UK cannabis companies and shares to watch

 The following five companies are well-known UK companies which are associated with the cannabis market.

-In recent interim results, the company saw revenue rise by 2% year-over-year at constant currency rates to £9.7 billion, though most of this cash came from non-cannabis activities.
+In its full year results, the company saw revenue rise by 0.5% year-over-year at constant currency rates to £6.7 billion, though most of this cash came from non-cannabis activities.

-The rest of the names on this list are much smaller — Futura Medical remains an early stage company which is focusing on the development of sexual health and pain relief using its DermaSys platform.
+Futura Medical remains an early-stage company which is focusing on the development of sexual health and pain relief using its DermaSys platform.

-More immediately, Futura recently announced that flagship erectile dysfunction drug Eroxon is now available on prescription in England and Wales, as well as over the counter.
+The company’s flagship erectile dysfunction drug Eroxon is now available on prescription and over the counter in the US, England and Wales.
+Recent funding from its partnership with Haleon should help Futura Medical grow this product worldwide.
 This success could be followed by further success with CBD100.

 This has allowed Celadon to commence commercially supplying its cannabis-based medical product to third parties, the first registration of a UK pharmaceutical facility for high THC cannabis active pharmaceutical ingredient since Theresa May’s legislation in 2018.